YukiEF4FDH/FlowFieldVisWithLeapMotion/ReadMe.md

 # Dependencies
 The system is realized based on DTI Fiber Explorer[2], with C++ (MFC and OpenGL).

 IDE: Microsoft Visual Studio 2019.

 SDK: Leap Motion SDK 4.0.0.

 # To Use
 1. Select the dataset to load.
 2. Input the user-defined derived feature for querying.
-   - You can both input it in real time, or instead loading an existing 2-D or 3-D curve file as input.
+   - You can both input it in real-time, or instead of loading an existing 2-D or 3-D curve file as input.
-   - While input it in real time, both mouse or leap motion are avaliable.
+   - While inputting it in real-time, both mouse or leap motion are available.
-   - Notice that the inputed curve could be saved in local, so that you can load it next time.
+   - Notice that the input curve could be saved in local, so that you can load it next time.
 3. You can interactively drag, rotate or zoom the main view so as to explore the resulted visualization.
-4. Parameter adjustment is always avaliable during the exploration.
+4. Parameter adjustment is always available during the exploration.
 The result would be updated immediately.

 # User Cases
 Notice that the green curve is 2-D input with mouse (sketching), while the blue curve is 3-D input with Leap Motion.